transcriptionpro/wuc-new/_posts/2015-06-17-rich-famous-bitcoin.md

 <p><center><img src="/images/eric-schmidt-bitcoin.png" alt="Eric Schmidt"></center>
 <p>Holds a PhD in Computer Science, was CEO of Google and is now Executive Chairman.
 He is also ranked as the 138th-richest person in the world, with an estimated wealth of $8.3 billion.
 <p>"Technical answer in bitcoin is that bitcoin is a remarkable cryptography achievements."
+<p>"Bitcoin is a remarkable cryptographic achievement and the ability to create something that is not duplicable in the digital world has enormous value"
 <p><center><iframe width="700" height="394" src="https://www.youtube.com/embed/jRrEZbKm3mk" frameborder="0" allowfullscreen></iframe></center>
 <hr style="width: 100%; margin: 20px 0; color: #eee;"/>
 <p><h3 id="richard-branson"><b>Richard Branson</b></h3>